Pacific Biosecurity

 Pacific island countries and territories collaborate for effective international prevention (Biosecurity/Quarantine).
 Biosecurity/Quarantine teams are mainly based at international entry points.
 Effective inter-island prevention of invasive species spread can be difficult because of small workforces in distant islands and difficulties in keeping training up to date.

+The Pacific islands region is a diverse place.
 Because all countries face different challenges, a one-size-fits-all approach to prevent the spread of invasive species is unrealistic.
 So, we have developed a regional approach that can incorporate this diversity.
 The clean boats, clean ports framework promotes flexible options that countries can adopt, depending on their unique circumstances.

 One of the fundamental principles of biosecurity is to manage risk at its source.
 This is the basis for clean boats, clean ports: to manage invasive species risks at the main port(s) of entry.
 The framework uses a checklist as a tool to focus on steps to reduce the risk of invasive species: